 - AI-referred traffic: GA4 tracking for chatgpt.com, perplexity.ai, claude.ai, and gemini.google.com

 - SERP Share of Voice: Count how many of the top 20 results for your core queries mention your brand.
-This is your GEO competitiveness score and the metric that explains why ranking #1 is no longer sufficient.
+This is your AI visibility baseline and the metric that explains why ranking #1 is no longer sufficient.
 AI engines read snippets from all top results.
 If competitors dominate positions 2–10 through roundups, reviews, and forums, the AI cites them regardless of your position.

 - Share of Model: the percentage of category queries where an LLM recommends your brand as a solution.
 This is the AI-era equivalent of market share.
 If you track only SERP positions, you are measuring the old battlefield.